 Boredom stoppers are about prevention rather than trying to ‘stop’ a perceived undesirable behaviour.

-How do I prevent the yellow stains on my lawn from my dog’s pee?
+How do I protect my lawn from dog urine?

 ‘Dog Rocks’ are stones/rocks that you pop into your dog’s water bowl and those unsightly patches on your lawn disappear.
 I use them and they work!